Nyanyan/Egaroucid/src/tools/policy_network_human_like_ai/10_train_policy_network/RESULTS.md

 - Full schedule chunk 007 used the same retry/timeout-600 close-after-game setting.
 It advanced the run to 490 / 120,000 games, elapsed 786.249 sec,
   peaked at 70102.605 MiB RSS, and completed without failed-task log entries.
+- Full schedule chunk 008 again used the retry/timeout-600 close-after-game setting.
+It advanced the run to 558 / 120,000 games, elapsed 972.386 sec,
+  peaked at 71333.969 MiB RSS, and completed without failed-task log entries.

 The full requested schedule is 120,000 games.
 The short full-player benchmark suggests a multi-day run even with 32 parallel matches, and `hint 100` required